We think this movie stands out for:

 Is it any good?

 Based on screenwriter Frank Cottrell Boyce's children's book of the same name (Millions), this is a rare movie that has equal appeal for kids and adults.
-It's not a kids' movie that has a few arch jokes to keep the adults happy but a genuine cross-generational gem.
+Millions is not a kids' movie that has a few arch jokes to keep the adults happy but a genuine cross-generational gem.
 Children will appreciate the funny and suspenseful story and the respect Boyle and Boyce have both for their young characters and their audience.
 Adults will like the literate script, which doesn't pander or condescend, and the stylish and original direction.

 Newcomer Etel's luminous performance anchors the film and provides its heart and soul.
 For ultimately, after you cut through all the intellectual and emotional layers, the brilliant cinematography, and the humor and excitement, this is the story of a lonely, loving child trying as hard as he can to be good, to do what's right, and to connect with the world of spirit, but in a way that is never less than believably childlike and real.
 It's not often a movie like this comes along for the family to share and talk about.